catseye/Tamsin/README.markdown

 *   tamsin scanner sanity
 *   implied `set` -- maybe get rid of `set` entirely
 *   implied `return`
-*   «» is just sugar for $.expect -- could be an alias w/right sym
+*   «» is just sugar for $.expect -- could be an alias w/right sym (`,,`, `„`)
+    (still need to scan it specially though)
+*   $.not
+*   pragmas and aliases

 ### experimental ###

+*   be generous and allow "xyz" in term context position?
 *   non-backtracking versions of `|` and `{}`?  (very advanced)
 *   dictionary values in variables?
 *   special form that consumes rest of input from the Tamsin source
-*   meta-circular implementation of scanner
+*   meta-circular implementation of scanner -- what we have is pretty close
 *   meta-circular implementation of parser

 ### performance ###